 The number #1 "fact" that I hear from all my clients and expatriate contacts?
 "We have to put 35% down.
 It is a fact."

 No, it is not a fact.
-It is the percentage banks require to give you a mortgage at a low interest rate.
-It is not true of other mortgage options, such as private lenders.
+It is the percentage Canadian federally chartered banks require to give you a mortgage at a low interest rate.
+It is not true of other mortgage options, such as completely legitimate provincially regulated credit unions or private lenders.

 Which leads to the next topic:

-There are many private companies and even individuals who lend money in the form of mortgages.
-Just as legal, clear, and honest as a mortgage from a bank.
-These companies just want to make a good, safe return on their investments...just like a bank.
+There are many trust companies, credit unions, private mortgage companies, and some individuals who lend money in the form of mortgages.
+These mortgages are just as legal, clear, and honest as a mortgage from a bank.
+These companies and individuals just want to make a good, safe return on their investments...just like a bank.

-Because there is an uncertainty, a lack of understanding, and a sense dealing that dealing with anything other than a bank is fraught with unsavoury, dangerous risks.
-The private lender is out to "rip you off" or will somehow take advantage of you.
+They do so because a lack of understanding that options exit and a sense that dealing with anything other than a major Canadian bank is fraught with unsavoury, dangerous risks.
+"Trust companies?
+Credit Unions?
+What are they?"
+Many of my clients didn't even know such companies exist, though credit unions are provincially regulated and just as safe as a bank.
+Private lenders?
+The private lender is seen be out to "rip you off" or will somehow take advantage of you.
 There certainly are a some "sharks" out there, but there are also many very legitimate private lenders.
-In fact, from some of the horror stories I am hearing from people dealing with the "Big 5 banks", apparently, there are "sharks" in banks, too!
+In fact, through some of the horror stories I am hearing from people dealing with the "Big 5 banks", there are "sharks" in banks, too!
 So, care is required regardless of the lender you choose to work with.

-Canadian banks laugh, of course, as they count their $29 billion (2016) in profits every year.
-"It is amazing how Canadians only trust us!
-Boy, what a profit we make on that trust!"
+The 5 biggest Canadian banks laugh, of course, as they count their $54.5 Billion in net profits for 2021.
+"It is amazing how Canadians only know about and trust us!
+Boy, what a profit we make on that innocent trust!"

 Which leads us to "how do I access non-bank mortgage options?"...

-One of your best friends as a Canadian expatriate investor, returning Canadian, or foreign investor is a "mortgage broker" in Canada.
+One of your best friends as a returning Canadian citizen, Canadian expatriate investor, or foreign investor is a "mortgage broker" in Canada.
 These people take into account your whole situation and present your requirements to many lenders.
-And the best mortgage brokers work not only with banks and credit unions, but also with private lenders.
+And the best mortgage brokers in Canada work not only with banks and credit unions, but also with private lenders.
 They understand that you have an unusual situation, are not currently living in Canada or are returning after having been in the U.S. or abroad for many years, and have little or no credit history in Canada.

-Suggestion: Find a more sophisticated and professional mortgage broker in the area you are considering buying real estate.
-By "area" this can mean "province" as a mortgage broker can get a mortgage anywhere in the province they operate.
+Suggestion: Find a more experienced and professional mortgage broker in the area you are considering buying real estate.
+By "area" this can mean "province" as a mortgage broker can arrange a mortgage anywhere in the province they operate.
 They are not tied to a specific city.

-Another option that was shared with me by a client was the use of an "international bank".
+Another option that was shared with me was the use of an "international bank".
 HSBC, in this example, funded a mortgage in Victoria, BC when the person was still living and working in Dubai.
 Why?
 Because unlike Canadian banks, HSBC is global in scope and thinking.
-They branch manager in Victoria simply got proof from the branch manager in Dubai of the income and credit rating of the person who was working in Dubai and the mortgage in Victoria was approved.
+The branch manager in Victoria simply got proof from the branch manager in Dubai of the income and credit rating of the person who was working in Dubai and the mortgage in Victoria was approved.

 And one more option: A client moving to Ontario found that getting a mortgage in Canada was a challenge.
 So they took a home equity line of credit on their home in California and bought a house in Ontario for cash.
-Then, they put their house in California up for sale and were to pay off the home equity line of credit from the proceeds of the sale.
-Interesting and empowering plan, no?
+Then, they put their house in California up for sale and paid off the home equity line of credit from the proceeds of the sale.
+Interesting and empowering option, no?